Mwaisaks/Blog-Platform/README.md

 * Complex calculations can often be handled in mappers

+@RequestParam annotation - allows you to access specific values passed in the URL's query string.

 Here's what you need to know about Dispatcher Servlet in Spring It's the heart of Spring MVC framework, lemme explain to you why.